 I found this Raspberry Balsamic Jelly recipe by accident.
-I was in the doctors office reading some ancient magazine.
-In one of the areas there was an article about good homemade accompaniments for a cheese plate.
-One of the items was this recipe.
-It sounded really interesting so I copied the recipe down.
+I was in the doctor’s office reading some old magazine.
+In one of the articles, there was an article about homemade accompaniments for a cheese plate.
+One of the items was a Raspberry Balsamic Jelly.
+It sounded fascinating, so I decide I must give it a try.

-After the doctors appointment I went to the store and bought what I needed to make this Balsamic Jelly.
+After the doctor’s appointment, I went to the store and bought what I needed to make this Balsamic Jelly.
 It was an immediate hit.
 It’s just the best stuff ever, and I now don’t limit it to only a cheese plates.
-It’s particularly good on biscuits too.
-You must give it a try to believe just how good it is.
+It’s particularly nice on herb-flavored biscuits too.
+You must give it a try to see just how good it is.

 Raspberry Balsamic Jelly